-Check out another scenario: that same student is on their first day of their first clinical rotation of their 3rd year.
-The first patient they ever see is a 30-something guy with ten-out-of-ten abdominal pain.
+Check out another scenario: that same student is on their first day of their ER clinical rotation their 3rd year.
+The first patient they see is a 30-something guy with ten-out-of-ten abdominal pain.
 They check his charts, and it’s the fifth time he’s been here for the same complaint.
 The diagnosis?
 Drug-seeking.
 Well, actually, it’s opioid withdrawal causing abdominal pain.
 Either way, they (as a team, of course) have a decision to make: they can give the man the Dilaudid, immediately relieve his pain and suffering and send him on his merry way with hopes of outpatient follow-up.
 Or they can do the dirty work by safely allowing him the pain and suffering of withdrawal to the fullest extent and having the hard but important conversation regarding his drug use to find him the resources and means of acquiring the help he needs.
 Which option should they choose?
-Which option displays “empathy?”
+Which option displays empathy?

-I’d argue option two is the best option, but it is not the option that displays empathy.
+I’d argue option two is the best option, though it is not the option that displays empathy.
 The biggest issue in the empathy dilemma is how we define empathy.
 The dictionary defines empathy as “the psychological identification with or vicarious experiencing of the feelings, thoughts or attitudes of another.”
 Or, as author Paul Bloom puts it in a Vox interview about his book Against Empathy, “by empathy I mean feeling the feelings of other people.
-So if you’re in pain and I feel your pain — I am feeling empathy toward you.
-If you’re being anxious, I pick up your anxiety.
+So if you’re in pain and I feel your pain …If you’re being anxious, I pick up your anxiety.
 If you’re sad and I pick up your sadness.”
 Essentially, empathy (what more modern research has called “emotional empathy”) is when you put yourself in the shoes of the other person and feel the feelings they feel.

 This piece is focused on the applications of empathy and compassion in decision-making.
-How can we distinguish between them?
 In its simplest form, empathy deals with feelings while compassion deals with understanding.
 If I see the drug addict in the emergency department bed in ten out of ten pain, and I take on the pain and feel it as if twisting my own innards, that’s empathy.
 As I argue throughout this piece, this emphasis on feeling what the patient is feeling can cloud one’s ability to best provide for this patient.
 If I instead see the same patient, have a sense and understanding of the kind of pain he is in (even if I have never felt the same pain) and work to alleviate the pain in the most appropriate and beneficial long-term fashion, I am showing compassion.
 Through compassion, I am able to properly distance myself from his pain, think rationally about what is best for his case (as I am not bogged down by the anguish taking on his abdominal pain myself) and act on it to help this young man become overall healthier.
 Through empathy, I take a dose of Dilaudid for myself.

 One of the main issues with focusing on empathy is that empathy can only be properly applied to a narrow spectrum of people.
-Empathy acts as a spotlight and can effectively highlight only a single or very small group of people at a time, and the person or persons are usually from a background most similar to ours.
+Empathy acts as a spotlight and can effectively highlight only a single individual or very small group of people at a time, and the person or persons are usually from a background most similar to ours.
 In order to truly empathize with someone, we must be able to relate personally to their background and situation and feel like we can intuitively understand their lifestyle.
 Since feeling empathy is a deeply personal connection, it cannot be properly and effectively applied to a larger group of people due to each individual’s unique situation and identity.
 The implications?
 Paul Bloom notes, “It’s because of empathy we often care more about a single person than 100 people or 1,000 people … We care more about an attractive [person] who went missing than we do a 1,000 starving children who don’t look like we do or live where we don’t live.”
-To summarize, empathy’s main issue is a deeply human one: we care far more for those in our in-group than we do for those in the out-group.
+Empathy’s main issue is a deeply human one: we care far more for those in our in-group than we do for those in the out-group.
 And it’s through the utilization on empathy, not compassion, that our preference for the in-group can cloud out the more rational decision making that may benefit the larger group of people.

 Take the anti-vaccination community for example.
 We know that, according to the WHO, vaccines have saved around 732,000 lives in just the last 20 years and have saved $1.38 trillion in societal costs.
-So why have their tactics been so effective that, according to a 2016 survey, around 20% of respondents in the USA denied that vaccines were important for children to have and 30% denied that vaccines were safe and effective?
+So why have their tactics been so effective that, according to a 2016 survey, around 20% of respondents in the USA denied that vaccines were important for children to receive and 30% denied that vaccines were safe and effective?
 You guessed it: empathy.

-Take this story from a mother in Canada, “In December 2007, my 5 month old daughter was given [a series of vaccines].
+Take this story from a mother in Canada, “In December 2007, my five-month-old daughter was given [a series of vaccines].
 Two days later she had a grand mal seizure.
 I told the doctor and nurses that she just had her shots two days ago and they said well maybe she had a fever from the shot and that caused her seizure … My concerns were ignored and brushed off.”
 The post continues, “ In July 2008 she received five vaccines.
-Within a week she was having two seizures a week, then 3 and multiples in a day.
+Within a week she was having two seizures a week, then three and multiples in a day.
 She also stopped talking — she won’t even babble, just moans different pitches.”
 Hearts ache for the mother and child.
 Vivid pictures of a baby girl suffering pop into minds and hearts.
 The story ends as one could imagine, “I cry every day for my child and those responsible must be held accountable for doing this to our children.
 I don’t want even one more mother and child to go through what we’re going through.
 It’s preventable and avoidable.”

 Remember back to the standardized patient encounter at the beginning?
 Here’s a quote in Paul Bloom’s book from a standardized patient on that same situation, “I have this checklist and I have to measure empathy.
-But when I got sick and went to the doctor.
-I was grateful to [the doctor] who kept a reassuring objectivity … His calmness didn’t make me feel abandoned, it made me feel secure.
+But when I got sick and went to the doctor, I was grateful to [the doctor] who kept a reassuring objectivity … His calmness didn’t make me feel abandoned, it made me feel secure.
 I needed to look at him and see the opposite of my fear, not its echo.”

 What can we do to solve this epidemic of “empathy fatigue” and health care burnout?
 It begins with learning about the proper definitions of these two distinct forms of patient relation and properly utilizing them.
 If we can’t even define empathy correctly, how can we hope to understand the damage it can cause?
-The next steps involve becoming more mindful during your workday and noting when you are being empathic and when you are being compassionate.
+The next step involve becoming more mindful during your workday and noting when you are being empathic and when you are being compassionate.